mrdbrg/React/React Practice/Udemy/React Bootcamp /03-State/updating-existing-state/README.md

 ### Implementing Functional State has the following advantages:

 - It's easier to test with a plain function.
-- It makes the code easier to understand.
+- It's easier to read.
 - This pattern comes up all the time in REDUX.